kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/04-css-architecture/01-css-file-architecture.md

 @import "modules/_large-hero";
 ```

-* View your output css file and you'll see we have imported normalize!
+* View your output CSS file and you'll see we have imported normalize!
-* You need the the .css extenstion on normalize or you will get an error
+* You need the the `.css` extension on normalize or you will get an error

 ![normalize effect](https://i.imgur.com/5P3WFxT.png)